prakrutipg/Time_Series/README.md

 - Step 4: Create a time series model by using Prophet.

-- Step 5 (optional): Forecast the revenue by using time series models.
+- Step 5: Forecast the revenue by using time series models.

 The following subsections detail these steps.